 There are no symptoms unless the thrombophilia results in a blood clot (thrombosis).

-Many people with thrombophilia do not get a blood clot and have no symptoms at all.
+Many people with thrombophilia do not develop a blood clot and have no symptoms at all.

 What are the symptoms of blood clots?